Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-template-literals.md

 //How cool"
 ```

-Ok that's a big pro already!
+Ok, that's a big pro already!

 ## It can handle variables

-Another thing that will annoy you as a developer is that you have to escape the string to use a variable.
+Another thing that annoys you as a developer is that you must escape the string to use a variable.

 ```js
 console.log('What is 2 + 3: ' + (2 + 3) + '!');